The Misfits (2011 film)

-The Misfits (Original title: Los inadaptados), is a Mexican film, written and starring Luis Arrieta in 2011.
+The Misfits (Spanish: Los inadaptados), is a 2011 Mexican anthology comedy-drama film, written and starring Luis Arrieta in 2011.
 It features performances of Ana Serradilla, Luis Ernesto Franco, Paola Núñez and Tiaré Scanda.

 Plot

 A solitary boy does not want to live anymore until he meets a girl who pretends it to be a "Star" player.
 An arrogant Attorney receives a lesson by staying stuck in an elevator with a maid servant out of series.
 A "computer-freak" make an appointment blindly on the internet, the stranger turns out to be not as "unknown".
 Five elders decide to kill boredom and are planning to Rob a bank.